gabrielpoca/gabrielpoca.com/priv/site/books/200610_the_name_of_the_wind_the_kingkiller_chronicle_1.md

 has_review: true
 ---

 It's been a while since I've read a book like this.
-I can't tell if it's the plot, the characters, the writing, or everything together, that made this book so enjoyable and captivating.
+I can't tell if the plot, the characters, the writing, or everything together made this book so enjoyable and captivating.
 This world feels so real.
-I'm not going to try to describe it that would be a disservice to the book.
-This will be the first book I will recommend in this genre from now on.
+I'm not going to describe it; that would be a disservice to the reader.
+This book will be the first book I will recommend in this genre.